Set up Presto¶

 2.3 Worker Node - worker2¶

-Start the second worker node named worker2
+The 2nd worker node is named worker2

-and uses the configurations under the conf/worker2
+and using the configurations under the conf/worker2

 directory with the following settings: